fm-labs/cakephp-essentials/README.md

 # CakePHP Essentails

-Bundle of CakePHP essentials core library.
+Bundle of CakePHP essentials core libraries.

 This package is a composer meta-package bundling `cakephp`, `migrations`, `plugin-installer` and the `mobiledetect` libraries